wp-plugins/events-manager-extended/readme.txt

 = 3.2.2 =
 * Bugfix: add/delete location now works again
-* Bugfix: when duplicating an event, the creator of the new event is now set correctly
+* Bugfix: when duplicating an event, the author of the new event is now set correctly
 * Bugfix: categories working again
 * Bugfix: languages working again